polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 This guide helps you deploy Magic unto a VPS or a private server.
 The guide depends upon Docker, hence you'll need to have [Docker installed](https://docs.docker.com/engine/install/).
 Make sure you've got Docker before you proceed.
-The guide has ben tested with Ubuntu 20.04 (LTS) x64, but might work with other Debian based distributions.
+The guide has been tested with Ubuntu 20.04 (LTS) x64, but might work with other Debian based distributions.

 You will also need to point _two_ DNS A records to your server's IP address.
 Typically these would